dremcdonald/2023vcugstudy/README.md

 # Insights for Better Care | 2023 VCUG Study
-**IBC seeks to quantify the patient impact of invasive procedures through data.**

 **This repository hosts key information from the first-ever retrospective cohort study (IRB #852632) exploring the relationship between undergoing VCUG (a childhood diagnostic procedure) and trauma in adulthood.**